dcxSt/stephenfay/src/pages/writing/vanity-produces-every-sort-of-mischief.md

 ---

 Backstory: The first version of this riddle was made for a friend, unfortunately she didn't crack it so I re-purposed it as a reply to a poor student who had mistaken me for a prof and sent me an email asking to join my lab.
-He also failed to solve it so I re-re-purposed it for an english-teacher / redditor with whom I got into a fight with over how to write Haiku properly as an apology for my rude behaviour.
+He also failed to solve it so I re-re-purposed it for an english-teacher / redditor with whom I got into a fight with over how to write Haiku properly, I sent this as an apology for my rude behaviour.

 In the words of Keshav Dasgupta "there are many red herring in this problem"